Are you concerned that you may not be able to heal from infidelity? Is your affair recovery on hold?

 Another thing you could do to make sure that you are going through the stages is educating yourself.
 You could educate yourself through books and there are a lot of self help books that talk specifically about healing after infidelity.
 One really great book that has a lot of these components is called ‘After the Affair’ Janis Abrahams Spring.

-Lastly, I know that there aren’t many out there, but online affair recovery courses are a wonderful solution.
-Especially for those who still want to make sure they go through the phases and steps, but need more hands on solution.
+Lastly, I know that there aren’t many out there, but online affair recovery programs are a wonderful solution.
+Especially for those who still want to make sure they go through the phases and steps, but need a hands-on solution.
 I’ve been researching the market for healing after infidelity online courses because I noticed that it is a needed element.
 Sometimes, people don’t want to do therapy for infidelity for their own reasons.
-Others simply can’t find the exact support that they’re looking for in a book.
-That is why a course can be the perfect in between solution.
+Others simply can’t find the exact support that they’re looking for in couples counseling or even in a a book.
+That is why an infidelity recovery program can be the perfect solution.